linkedin/qark/TESTING.md

 py.test --cov=/../../../qark/qark/plugins/
 ```

-Saving report in HTML format.
-Helps in providing a detailed feedback of code with and without unit tests
+Saving the report in HTML format.
+This helps in providing a detailed feedback of the code with and without unit tests
 ```
 py.test --cov=<absolute path to specific folder> --cov-report html
 ```